Dharma: Etymology

 The word dharma (/ˈdɑːrmə/) has roots in the Sanskrit dhr-, which means to hold or to support, and is related to Latin firmus (firm, stable).
 From this, it takes the meaning of "what is established or firm", and hence "law".
 It is derived from an older Vedic Sanskrit n-stem dharman-, with a literal meaning of "bearer, supporter", in a religious sense conceived as an aspect of Rta.

 In the Rigveda, the word appears as an n-stem, ', with a range of meanings encompassing "something established or firm" (in the literal sense of prods or poles).
 Figuratively, it means "sustainer" and "supporter" (of deities).
 It is semantically similar to the Greek themis ("fixed decree, statute, law").

 In Classical Sanskrit, and in the Vedic Sanskrit of the Atharvaveda, the stem is thematic: ' (Devanagari: धर्म).
 In Prakrit and Pali, it is rendered dhamma.
 In some contemporary Indian languages and dialects it alternatively occurs as dharm.

-In the 3rd century BCE the Mauryan Emperor Ashoka translated dharma into Greek and Aramaic and he used the Greek word eusebeia (εὐσέβεια, piety, spiritual maturity, or godliness) in the Kandahar Bilingual Rock Inscription and the Kandahar Greek Edicts.
-In the former, he used the Aramaic word קשיטא (qšyṭ’; truth, rectitude).
+In the 3rd century BCE the Mauryan Emperor Ashoka translated dharma into Greek and Aramaic and he used the Greek word eusebeia (εὐσέβεια, piety, spiritual maturity, or godliness) in the Kandahar Bilingual Rock Inscription and the Kandahar Greek Edicts, and the aramaic word קשיטא (qšyṭ; truth, rectitude).